The Correct Answer is B!

 D. Valvular AF

-The answer is permanent AF.
 The characterization of patients with AF by the duration of their AF episode has relevance to outcomes of therapy.
 Permanent AF is used when there has been a joint decision by the patient and physician to cease further attempts to restore NSR.
 Valvular AF is in the presence of rheumatic mitral stenosis, a prosthetic heart valve, or prior valve repair.
 Aortic stenosis is not considered as valvular aortic stenosis.
 Lone AF should not be used due to its confusion in definition.